internetarchive/fatcat/notes/cleanups/wayback_timestamps.md

-At some point, using the arabesque importer (from targetted crawling), we accidentially imported a bunch of files with wayback URLs that have 12-digit timestamps, instead of the full canonical 14-digit timestamps.
+At some point, using the arabesque importer (from targeted crawling), we accidentally imported a bunch of files with wayback URLs that have 12-digit timestamps, instead of the full canonical 14-digit timestamps.